 Registered Staff Hours

-To go along with its strong overall grade, we awarded this nursing home a grade of A+ for our inspections rating.
-We take several aspects of a facility's inspection report into consideration in determining our inspection ratings.
-One critical factor is health deficiencies.
-You should keep in mind that the severity of the deficiencies is arguably more meaningful than the number of deficiencies, as some end up being quite insignificant.
-We were not able to find deficiency counts for this nursing home.
-Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.
+While we were not high on this facility overall, we awarded it a grade of B- for our inspections rating.
+This grade is better than this facility's overall score.
+We take several aspects of a facility's inspection report into consideration in calculating these inspection grades.
+One key factor is deficiencies.
+You should keep in mind that the severity of these deficiencies is usually more important than the quantity of deficiencies, as some of these can be quite minor.
+Unfortunately, we were not able to track down information about this nursing home's deficiencies.
+Lastly, this facility was flagged by CMS for possible abuse or neglect.
+We prefer to avoid facilities with this designation.
+Please do your best to find an alternative nursing home.

 Long-term Care Quality